mental1104/mit6.s081/lab5/readme.md

 } else if(r_scause() == 15 || r_scause() == 13){
       uint64 va = r_stval();
       if(va < p->sz && va > PGROUNDDOWN(p->trapframe->sp)){
+        //2, 6
         uint64 ka = (uint64) kalloc();
         if(ka == 0) p->killed = -1;
-        else{
+        //5.
+Handle out-of-memory correctly: if kalloc() fails in the page fault handler, kill the current process. else{
           memset((void*)ka, 0, PGSIZE);
           if(mappages(p->pagetable, PGROUNDDOWN(va), PGSIZE, ka, PTE_W|PTE_X|PTE_R|PTE_U) != 0){
             p->killed = -1;
           }
+          //4.
+Handle the case in which a process passes a valid address from sbrk() to a system call such as read or write, but the memory for that address has not yet been allocated.
         }
       }
+      //2.
+Kill a process if it page-faults on a virtual memory address higher than any allocated with sbrk().
-      else p->killed = -1;
+      //6.
+Handle faults on the invalid page below the user stack. else p->killed = -1;
   } else if((which_dev = devintr()) != 0){
     // ok